North-South Segment 2 Tier 2 Environmental Impact Statement and Design Concept Report Arizona Farms Road to Interstate 10 (SR 505)

 Public Meetings

-ADOT is hosting public meetings in August 2025 to provide information about the study and seeking agency and public input to be considered in refining the purpose and need and developing preliminary alternatives.
+ADOT hosted public meetings in August 2025 to provide information about the study and seeking agency and public input to be considered in refining the purpose and need and developing preliminary alternatives.

 In-Person Public Meetings